umapraseeda/fw-nrfconnect-nrf/include/net/azure_fota.rst

 It is up to the application that uses the library to restart the device when the FOTA is complete and an :cpp:enumerator:`AZURE_FOTA_EVT_DONE` event is received.

+The Azure FOTA library is used in the :ref:`azure_fota_sample` sample.

 .. note::
    The current implementation is experimental and may change and improve in future releases.